Dragan Stojković: Marseille

 In the summer of 1990, twenty-five-year-old Stojković made the much publicized move to Olympique de Marseille for a transfer fee of £5.5 million, joining the star-laden squad bankrolled by French businessman/politician Bernard Tapie.
-The expectations were sky-high with a team featuring world-class players such as Jean-Pierre Papin, Éric Cantona, Chris Waddle, Carlos Mozer, Manuel Amoros, Didier Deschamps, Jean Tigana, Abédi Pelé, as well as newly arrived defender Basile Boli and new head coach Franz Beckenbauer fresh off winning the 1990 FIFA World Cup with West Germany.
+The expectations were sky-high with a team featuring world-class players such as Jean-Pierre Papin, Eric Cantona, Chris Waddle, Carlos Mozer, Manuel Amoros, Didier Deschamps, Jean Tigana, Abédi Pelé, as well as newly arrived defender Basile Boli and new head coach Franz Beckenbauer fresh off winning the 1990 FIFA World Cup with West Germany.
 Stojković had his own shining moments at the same World Cup, all of which contributed further to Marseille's interest.

 Early into his debut season, Stojković sustained a knee injury for which he had to have surgery in Germany, forcing him to the sidelines for months.
 In fact, the entire 1990–91 league season was injury riddled for the Serb and he ended up making only eleven league appearances.
 Beckenbauer stepped down from the coaching post during the winter break, although he remained with the club in an adviser capacity.
 The new head coach to replace the famous German was Raymond Goethals.
 In the final of the UEFA European Champions' Cup, Marseille played against Stojković's former team Red Star.
 Stojković, a penalty kick specialist, entered the game late during the extra-time as a substitute, but as the match eventually went to a penalty shootout, he informed head coach Goethals that he did not want to take a penalty shot against his former team.
 Red Star won the European Cup in the shootout.

 He subsequently transferred to Hellas Verona in Italy in the summer of 1991, for ten billion lira.
 The team had won the scudetto just six years before, but after some financial problems had just been promoted back to serie A after one year in the Italian second league.
 Stojkovic had an unlucky season, plagued by injuries and disciplinary troubles, and was sold back to Marseille where he remained for two more seasons, which meant he finally won a Champions league winner medal in 1992–93,.
 However, he was unlucky to miss the final because of injury.